The Teradata Tutorial to support the selection of indexes

 The size of the table influences the space needed for the index.

 Is Fallback Protection activated?

 Depending on the type of index, it is also Fallback Protected.
 This should be taken into account when calculating the required space.
 It also means that each index row for DML statements must be processed twice.

 How often are INSERT, UPDATE, or DELETE statements executed?

 For each DML statement, the index rows must be maintained.
 This doubles the number of IOs.

-Which type of index is used and how depends on the workload.
+Which type of index is used and how it depends on the workload.
 For example, a USI is best suited for tactical workloads.
-Row-level partitioning is again ideal for strategic queries in which ranges of data (e.g. the days of a year) are processed.
+Row-level partitioning is again ideal for strategic queries in which data ranges (e.g., the days of a year) are processed.

-Since the advantage of indexes is mostly the direct access via hashing, it is important to consider which columns are particularly suitable for this purpose, since they are often used in WHERE conditions.
+Since the advantage of indexes is mainly the direct access via hashing, it is crucial to consider which columns are particularly suitable for this purpose since they are often used in WHERE conditions.

 These ratios help to determine the selectivity of the index.

-This key figure helps to estimate, for example, in NUSI whether the optimizer will use the index.
+For example, this key figure helps estimate, for example, in NUSI, whether the optimizer will use the index.